Getting started with OpenShift Service Mesh

 oc -n demo-ossm-controlplane get route kiali -o jsonpath='{.spec.host}'

-3. Navigate to Graph to see an overview of your service mesh.
+to see an overview of your service mesh. -

 oc -n demo-ossm-controlplane get route jaeger -o jsonpath='{.spec.host}'